Questions? Call ANHC's Outreach Team at (907) 743-7220. They are available to help you apply for benefits!

 The Emergency Food Assistance Program: The Food Bank of Alaska is distributing one box of food per week per family for those in need.
-The Food Bank will be distributing these boxes every Monday, Wednesday, and Thursday from 5 p.m. to 7 p.m. through May 31 in the Tikahtnu Sam's Club Parking Lot (1074 N. Muldoon Rd.).
-Find more information here.
+The Food Bank will be distributing these boxes every Monday, Wednesday, and Thursday from 5 p.m. to 7 p.m. through June 30 in the Tikahtnu Sam's Club Parking Lot (1074 N. Muldoon Rd.).
+Find more information and register for TEFAP here.

 Women, Infants, and Children (WIC) Nutrition Program